luiscript/ofxDarkKnight/readme.md

 The SCREEN OUTPUT module requires to share the OpenGL context with the main window.
 To do that, create a `shared_ptr<ofAppBaseWindow>` property of the ofApp class.

-Add the window to the manager by modifying the `mainWindow` property.
+Add the window to the app by modifying the `mainWindow` property.

 Modify the `main.cpp` file to add some custom configuration to the window.